Roof Anchors: Which One Should I Use?

 In the event you find yourself working on a standing seam roof, the previously discussed anchors may or may not help you, yet products exist that were specifically designed for fall protection on standing seam roofs .
 This exemplifies what was stated above: for almost every situation there is a solution.
-Standing seam roofs are a very specific type of roof, yet there are clamp-style anchors and other non-penetrating anchors available that were designed for them.
+Standing seam roofs are a very specific type of roof, yet there are clamp-style anchors and other two-way standing seam anchors available that were designed for them.
 If you know your company will be working on these roofs, then having these anchors in your arsenal will be invaluable.

 Not too long ago, finding protection for specific situations like this would have been impossible.
 The key to all this is doing your research and planning ahead and knowing what type of roofs you will be working on.
 There is nothing worse than a worker climbing to a roof only to find out the type of fall protection he or she had planned for is not going to work for their current situation.
 Too often, this leads to no fall protection being used at all.